Updated August 2019

 Camping for the first time can be a little daunting.
 That’s why I HIGHLY RECOMMEND car camping for beginners.
-Basically you can bring as much stuff as you can safely fit into your car.
-There’s no judgement from me, in fact Catherine and I love car camping for this very reason.
+You can bring as much stuff as you can safely fit into your car.
+There’s no judgment from me, in fact, Catherine and I love car camping for this very reason.
 We can bring as many “luxury items” as we want.
 Sometimes we even camp near small towns so we can go out for dinner and not have to worry about bringing that food and washing the dishes.

 One way to wrap your head around camping for beginners is to compare your camp out to sleeping out in your backyard, or your BFF’s finished basement (without furniture).
-Basically you need some shelter, a place to sleep, somewhere to sit and a way to cook your meals.
+You need some shelter, a place to sleep, somewhere to sit and a way to cook your meals.

 This list just covers the basics.
 Somewhere to sleep, some light and a way to cook and eat.
-Really that’s all you need.
+That’s all you need.

 There’s a lot of things to think about when it comes to choosing your first tent.
 The best piece of advice I received was to go for a tent that’s a little bigger than you think you need.
-This led Catherine and I to purchase a 3-person tent, even though we pretty much only camp as a couple.
-Honestly since buying our first tent I can’t imagine having one that’s smaller.
+This led Catherine and me to purchase a 3-person tent, even though we pretty much only camp as a couple.
+Honestly, since buying our first tent I can’t imagine having a smaller one.
 Between getting our sleeping pad, sleeping bags and our gear inside there’s not too much extra room in our tent.
-In fact the idea of 3 people sleeping in there is unbelievable to me.
+The idea of 3 people sleeping in there is unbelievable to me.

 Other things to consider when it comes to picking a tent:

-- Seasons: Three season tents will probably cover most of your car camping needs.
-If you’re hoping to camp all year round you might want to go for a four season tent.
-The main difference between the two are the materials.
+- Seasons: Three-season tents will probably cover most of your car camping needs.
+If you’re hoping to camp all year round you might want to go for a four-season tent.
+The main difference between the two is the materials.
 Three season tents tend to be made from lighter fabrics and have more ventilation windows, doors or other openable spaces.
 Four season tents are made to keep you warm in the winter and withstand some serious wind.
 This means they’re made of heavier materials, often have more poles and fewer windows, doors or ventilation holes.

 - Tent height: Do you want to be able to stand up inside your tent?
 Or are you okay with getting dressed laying down (that’s what we do).
 Either way works, but choose the height that’s best for you.